SebestianSije/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

    .. tip::
       - The class name doesn't matter, but the convention is to use the model's upper-cased `_name` (without dots).
-      - Rely on the reference documentation for :ref:`fields <reference/orm/fields>` to select the right class and attributes for each field.
+      - Refer to the documentation on :ref:`fields <reference/orm/fields>` to select the right class and attributes for each field.

 .. spoiler:: Solution